peercoin/coinlib/coinlib/README.md

 `$PWD/build/libsecp256k1.dylib` when running dart code, or provided as a system framework named `secp256k1.framework`.

-The dylib can be built in the root directory of coinlib by running `dart run bin/build_macos.dart` which will create the library under `build/libsecp256k1.dylib`.
-This library can be moved to the `build/` directory where the dart code is to be run.
+To build the dynamic library, run `dart run coinlib:build_macos` which will place the library under a `build` directory.

 ## Development